ncroxon/gnu-efi/README.md

  - apps:	This directory contains a few simple EFI test apps.

+ - licenses: This directory contains the supplementary license files applicable to this project

+   The main license is found in LICENSE

+ - docs: This directory contains some additional notices about building with gnu-efi

 ## Setup

 It is necessary to edit the Makefile in the directory containing this